blinovartem04/blinovartem04/README.md

 Hi 👋 My name is Blinov Artem
 ---

-👨‍💻I am a beginner Web Developer
+I am a beginner Web Developer 👨‍💻
 ---

 * 💪 Ready for new challenges and opportunities.